Works Register Home Log In Authors

 Grasp the understanding that frustration — is hurt pride.
 Sober up.

-Know that the knot of pride is hard and stubborn, since it is born of sin.
-It is hard to correct the result of sinful acts, that is why instead of following the faithful path of addressing the causes for the sin, foolishness offers the mind to be proud of its own vices.
-Following this foolishness is like if the person to whom a rope was thrown down the pit, instead of starting to get out of the pit on the rope, would have decided to hang himself with it.
+Know that the knot of pride is hard and stubborn since it is born of sin.
+It is hard to correct the results of sinful acts, that is why instead of following the faithful path of addressing the causes for the sin, foolishness offers the mind to be proud of its own vices.
+Following this foolishness is like if the person to whom a rope was thrown down into the pit, instead of starting to get out of the pit on the rope, would decide to hang himself with it.

 Grasp the understanding that prideful sin — is the consequence of vented anger.
 Repent.

-Grasp that the sense of self-righteousness is just the robe of fear of punishment.
+Grasp that the sense of self-righteousness is simply the robe of fear of punishment.
 Recognize salvation in the rope, take your own mind as the path.

 Know that fear of punishment — is fear of death.
 All fears come down to it.
 Fear makes beings either frozen or excited.
 Vitality either stops its flow in the vessels of the body like frozen water or evaporates like water in a drought.
 These fluctuations, seemingly contradictory, are intrinsically manifestations of the same state of fear.
-Ignorant beings, instead of addressing the source of the fear, the belief “I'm — a body”, are torn between the extremes of freezing and excitation.
-They are like a person who, seeing the rope lowered down the pit, would have taken it for a snake and started to hide from it or rush from side to side trying to avoid a bite.
+Ignorant beings, instead of addressing the source of the fear, the belief “I'm a body”, are torn between the extremes of freezing and excitation.
+They are like a person who, having seen the rope lowered down into the pit, would take it for a snake and start to hide from it or rush from side to side trying to avoid a bite.

 Grasp that fear arises from sadness.
 Show diligence in purifying the mind.